JereKuusela/valheim-infinity_hammer/publish/README.md

 # Changelog

 - v1.30
+	- Adds a new key bind for the grid.
 	- Adds compatibility for Valheim Raft mod.
 	- Adds a new setting "No health indicator".
 	- Adds a new setting "No support indicator".